camalot2011/showcases/babynames_SP/README.md

 # Baby Names Analysis with Spark and SQL

 Baby names were downloaded from social security website and analyzed with the Spark / SQL plus time series analysis inside the python notebook `babynames.ipynb`.
+The notebook can be viewed [HERE](https://nbviewer.jupyter.org/github/camalot2011/showcases/blob/master/babynames_SP/babynames.ipynb).

 Some key findings:
 - Baby dataset contains 51 comma separated text file corresponding to each states.
 No missing data or capital letter mishandling are found.